bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_sort_and_group.png)

 You will see reads represented by grey or white bars stacked on top of each other, where they were aligned to the reference genome.
 The reads are pointed to indicate their orientation (i.e. the strand on which they are mapped).
 Mouse over any read and notice that a lot of information is available.
-To toggle read display from "hover" to "click", select the yellow box and change the setting.
+To toggle read display from "hover" to "click", select the yellow box at the top of the window and change the setting.

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_show_details_on_click.png)